enzolutions/community-bookstore/README.md

 ###Downloading libraries

-Libraries itselft aren't versioned, the Frontend ise <a href="http://bower.io">Bower</a> to define required libraries, to download in enviroment that libraries execute the following command.
+Libraries itselft aren't versioned, the Frontend use <a href="http://bower.io">Bower</a> to define required libraries, to download in enviroment that libraries execute the following command.

 ```
 $ bower install